 For some time now, Facebook Messenger has been a standalone app, separate from the Facebook application.
 This has made it a more powerful messenger service, capable of competing with its brother, WhatsApp.
 Its independence also makes it hungry for battery and memory, however, and it now comes with its own set of concerns.
 Here's what to do when Facebook Messenger is not working.

-You can rest assured that the problem is being fixed and it should be solved soon.
-If you can't access your Facebook Messenger account, try one of the following solutions:
+If you can't access your Facebook Messenger account on your smartphone, try one of the following solutions:

 1. Access Facebook via your browser:

 - Simply open your web browser and go to https://www.facebook.com/.

 - Log in with your username and password.

 - You should be able to access your messages within the Facebook website, old school style.

 2. Some users, the Lite version of the App works fine, so